 - The eve of the ride, from 11am to 10pm at the Finley Center.

-- Saturday, ride-day, from 6am to 8am at the Finely Center.
+- Saturday, ride-day, from 6am to 8am at the Finley Center.

 We go forward together.
 Simply put, that’s a core component of our gran fondo.
-The mass start is a challenge for some cyclists, and why not?
-It’s 7,500 people all moving forward at once.
+It’s 6,000 people all moving forward at once.
 Quarters are tight.
 Excitement is high.
-But we’re all a part of one big day on the bike and that means we all begin as one group, even as we sort our own paces out for the rest of the day.
+But we’re all a part of one big day on the bike, and that means we all begin as one group–even as we sort our own paces out for the rest of the day.
 Being in a peloton this large is a rare opportunity, one not even enjoyed at the professional level.
-You get to move along the full width and breadth of the road for the first part of the ride, riding in concert with 7499 other individuals as one big flowing organism.
-It’s a hell of a spectacle and very exciting both within and from the sidelines.
+You get to move along the full width and breadth of the road for the first part of the ride, riding in concert with 5,999 other individuals as one big flowing organism.
+It is tremendous to behold, whether you’re participating as a rider or spectator.

-Many century rides stagger start or let you go within a window of a couple of hours.
+Many century rides include a stagger start or release riders within a window of a couple of hours.
 A gran fondo is not a century ride.
 Many of the operations (timing, professional cyclist presence, course, pageantry, etc.) are specifically different.
 It’s a big day.
 It’s designed to bring out your best by pushing you to excel.
-It’s a challenge and it’s one we all undertake starting on even ground at one time.
+It’s a challenge, and it’s one we all undertake, starting on even ground at one time.
 We go forward together.

 Is the event timed?

-YES – Participants will be given a timing chip that attaches to their bike that records how long it takes them to complete the course.
+Yes.
+It is important to note that, strictly speaking, Levi’s GranFondo is not a race.
+However, participants will be given a timing chip that attaches to their bikes that records how long it takes them to complete the course.
+We will not be posting a rider’s place, just times, again this is not a race.

 Are there cutoff times? / Is there a time limit?

 YES.
 There are cutoff times to ensure your safety.
-We have found it mandatory to enforce cutoff times simply due to a lack of available daylight hours in the fall.
+Due to the lack of available daylight hours in the fall, we have found it mandatory to enforce cutoff times in order to assure available SAG support throughout the ride.
 You will have until 6:00pm to complete the entire route.
 It takes approximately 30 minutes for the riders in the back of the staging area to cross the start line.
 Because of this, all riders will have between 9.5 and 10 hours to complete any given course and still have their time recorded.

-- The 11:00AM Gran route cutoff: If you have not made it to downtown Cazadero by 11:00AM, CHP will direct you to the left of the intersection at King Ridge Road and up an alternate climb on Fort Ross Road.
-You will reach the ridgeline adjacent to the Ritchey Ranch rest stop where you can fuel up just before the steep descent back down to the coast.
+- The 10:30AM Gran & Panzer route cutoff: If you have not made it to downtown Cazadero by 10:30AM, CHP will direct you to the left of the intersection at King Ridge Road and up an alternate climb on Fort Ross Road.
+You will reach the ridgeline adjacent to the Ritchey Ranch rest stop, where you can fuel up just before the steep descent back down to the coast.
 Fort Ross Road is a beautiful ride with tough climbs and lovely descents, but it’s not as long or difficult as King Ridge.

 Why is there a cutoff?